wkoffel/alfred-terminal-control/README.md

 * v2.0 (May 12, 2013) - Added control for the popular alternative [iTerm2](http://www.iterm2.com/ "iTerm2") Terminal emulator
 * v2.1 (Nov 7, 2013) - Included bundled gems for ruby 2.0.0 for Mavericks OS X 10.9 Support
 * v2.2 (Nov 21, 2014) - Improved UI scripting dialog to conform with 10.9+ privacy behaviors
+* v2.3 (Jun 23, 2016) - Support for iTerm2 version 3.0.0+ to accommodate their new AppleScript dictionaries